|Digital Object Identifier|

 He is also a trainer in trademark law, patents and design and company law.

-Doctor of Law, Judge of the Constitutional Court of Georgia, Professor at St. Andrew the First-Called Georgian University, the editorial board member of the "Journal of the Constitutional Court"; (Georgia)
+Doctor of Law, Judge of the Constitutional Court of Georgia, Professor at St. Andrew the First-Called Georgian University.
+(Georgia)

 Doctor of International Law, the dean of Law and Social faculty at Batumi Shota Rustaveli State University, associate Professor (Georgia)

 1998-2001- post-graduate studies in RUDN University of Moscow and got PhD in International Law in 2002.
 1991-1998 – studied in Batumi Shota Rustaveli State University, Faculty of Law (one level five year educational program).
 1993-1995 – studied in International Law Institute (Moscow) and got Master’s Degree.
 Since 2002 is giving lectures and doing research work in Batumi Shota Rustaveli State University.
 Since 2012 – Head of Quality Assurance Service in Batumi State Maritime Academy.
 2012-2015 – Professor at Zugdidi Shota Meskhia State University.
 Is giving lectures in International Law and its sphere.
 Since 2011 – Higher Education Accreditation Expert.
 Worked in Government of Ajara on position of Head of Department.
 Has private practice as lawyer for private companies.
 Is doing active research and scientific work.
 Has articles in Georgian, Russian and English languages and one monograph.
 Scientific and research sphere of interest: international law, human rights, international humanitarian law, international maritime law and international criminal law.
 From 2019 - Dean of the Faculty of Law and Social Sciences of Batumi Shota Rustaveli State University.